kelaberetiv/AlexAndRa-SmartReception/README.md

 2. Console Web App (Web app to manage people and devices )
 3. Standalone Routing Server (Bluetooth routing server to communicate with alexa devices)

+### Setup Notes
+- Open the Console Web App (index.html) and add users.
+This automatically updates the database (https://alexandra-smart-reception.firebaseio.com).
+- Add the physical address for the device associated with each user.

 Go through the code for better understanding!